dgarnitz/vectorflow/README.md

 This current version is an MVP.
 We recommend using it with Kubernetes in production.
 Right now the system only supports uploading single files at a time, up to 25 MB.
 For text-based files, it supports TXT, PDF, HTML and DOCX.
 For image files, it support JPG, JPEG, and PNG.

 # Run it Locally
-With two simple commands you can set up VectorFlow locally:
+With three commands you can run VectorFlow locally:
 ```
 git clone https://github.com/dgarnitz/vectorflow.git
+cd vectorflow
 ./setup.sh
 ```